Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 3. **Insights Across Epidemiological Models**

-   * SI Model: Demonstrates the role of connectivity in the exponential growth phase of infections.
+   * SI: Demonstrates the role of connectivity in the exponential growth phase of infections.

-   * SIS Model: Shows equilibrium states where infection persists depending on recovery and transmission rates.
+   * SIS: Shows equilibrium states where infection persists depending on recovery and transmission rates.

-   * SIR / SIRS Models: Capture epidemic peaks followed by recovery or reinfection cycles, highlighting how immunity duration affects outcomes.
+   * SIR / SIRS: Capture epidemic peaks followed by recovery or reinfection cycles, highlighting how immunity duration affects outcomes.

-   * SEIR / SEIRS Models: The latent (exposed) phase delays infection peaks but preserves overall trends across network types.
+   * SEIR / SEIRS: The latent (exposed) phase delays infection peaks but preserves overall trends across network types.

 4. **Observations**